vpn-server-for-free-android/.github/profile/README.md

 <h1>Building Your Own VPN for Free for how to make your own vpn server for free android</h1>

-VPN companies have advertisements everywhere, there’s a reason they sponsor most tech YouTubers (they’ve even tried it with me) but you don’t need to buy an expensive plan to use a VPN.

 Here’s how you can build your own:
 Image description